 “Trying to prevent clinically relevant cell death“

 Ever since Rudolf Virchow indicated necrosis as an uncontrollable clinical burden, the concept of necrosis as a non-regulated process evolved.
-However, today it is known that necrosis can result from genetically determined signalling pathways, and therefore represents a therapeutic target.
+However, today it is known that necrosis results from genetically determined signalling pathways, such as necroptosis or pyroptosis, and therefore represents a therapeutic target.

 Virchow anticipated that necrosis is a central pathophysiological feature of diseases, such as stroke, myocardial infarction, sepsis, solid tumors, acute hemorrhage, pancreatitis, acute kidney injury, acute liver failure, trauma, rhabdomyolysis and toxicities.
 Therefore, we are trying to prevent clinically relevant cell death.
 And yes - we belive it is possible!